Last Updated on

 Taylor is a high-end brand, so what’s it doing in this price range?
 This is where their GS Mini Series guitars enter the market.
 If you wanted your first guitar to be a brand name one or if you’re due to travel the road, Taylor has your back.
 They, like many other noted brands, see the value and delight they can offer guitar players on a budget.
 You don’t have to compromise on quality if there’s a Taylor within your budget!

 Yes, this is a mini guitar, but it’s not going to be as mini as you would think, like for a kid.
 No, this is more in line with a 3/4-size guitar with its scaled-down grand symphony body.
 What’s it good for?
 Uh, everything!
-It’s a guitar that you can take wherever you go.
+It’s a great acoustic guitar for travel that you can take wherever you go.
 It’s compact, portable, and ready to play in an instant.

 It has a beautiful solid mahogany top that provides more tonal density than both cedar and spruce.
 Getting a solid top in this price range is expected, and it’s nice to see that Taylor delivers on quality here.
 Don’t be surprised if you unbox your guitar to hear bright tones.
 With a solid top and the more you play, you’ll allow your soundboard to develop deeper tones as it ages.
 If you want clarity and note-defining punch in your music, you better get good enough to deliver it – the potential is all there.